Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 Horseshoe plaque trivets date to the late 1800s, a time when fraternal orders were most prevalent.
 For more information, see my blog post Merry Christmas 1888 horseshoe plaque trivet.

 I decided to carefully clean and polish this trivet, aiming to protect and preserve the remaining gold wash and black enamel on the jacket sleeves.
-Normal cast iron restoration methods that include heat (seasoning) can remove a delicate finish like this.
+Cast iron restoration methods such as heat (oven seasoning) or electrolysis could remove a delicate finish like this.
 For those reasons I was cautious.
 I carefully washed and dried it, applied a light coat of Crisbee Cream, then polished it gently with a soft cloth.
 Here is how it now appears.